mont5piques/caldav_calendar_te/README.md

 Your username and password must be the same for Nextcloud and Roundcube to work properly.\
 There are no plans at this time to implement but will try in the future once my wishlist is whittled down a bit.\
-My advice is to create your users in Nextcloud using the exact username and password required to login to your email server.\
+Create your users in Nextcloud using the exact username and password required to login to Roundcube.\
-There is configurable parameters to alter your email for logins within Roundcube's config.\
+There is configurable parameters to alter your email for logins within Roundcube's config.
-You should have no issues.

 **Known Issues**